clarkgrubb/home/README.rst

 Early versions of Unix put user home directories in ``/usr``.
 In Linux and BSD the user home directories are in ``/home``.

 A Unix user's home directory is specified in ``/etc/passwd``.
-This is the working directory when the user logs in, and the system sets the environment variable ``HOME`` to this value.
+This is the working directory when the user logs in and the system sets the environment variable ``HOME`` to this value.
 The C shell introduced tilde expansion as shortcut for the home directory in paths.

 Mac OS X puts the home directories in ``/User``.
 It sets the HOME environment variable, but does not store user information in ``/etc/passwd``.
 The information is stored in the Directory Service which can be queried with the dscl command: